 Depending on the API version you use, you’re likely to hit one or both of these errors:

-Thankfully, Gearset’s problem analysis resolves all of this for you.
-It disables the Flow, retrieves and deploys all the versions of the Flow, and deploys the destructive change successfully.
+Thankfully, Gearset’s problem analyzers resolve all of this for you.
+They disable the Flow, retrieve and deploy all the versions of the Flow, and deploy the destructive change successfully.

 Get your deployments flowing!

 Keep delivering the Flows that power your business’s automation, without getting blocked on deployments.
-Using Gearset is guaranteed to see more of your deployments work first time.
+Using Gearset’s metadata deployment solution you’re guaranteed to see more of your deployments work first time.

-If you want to see Flows in action, book a demo with one of our Salesforce DevOps experts.
+If you want to see our Flow navigation or monitoring in action, book a demo with one of our Salesforce DevOps experts.
 Or, try it for yourself with a free 30-day trial.